 Drilling down to the granular data showed that several custom products had started to creep into auctions and pushed the average price up.
 With their average price at times being 5X the cost of the lowest price, their conversions most likely had struggled.

 This is a perfect use case where our data can help ‘prove’ marketing hypotheses with real data.
 Also, the great thing about our data is that we were able to provide them with the product URLs and screenshots of the products in question that had been driving up the prices.
-In order to get the biggest benefit of this kind of data, an analysis needs to be performed on a keyword (or a smaller group of keywords) which can be done using our Search Intelligence Software Solution, to make the right decisions for your ad campaigns.
+To get the biggest benefit of this kind of data, an analysis needs to be performed on a keyword (or a smaller group of keywords) which can be done using our Search Intelligence Software, to make the right decisions for your ad campaigns.
 Our solution is able to provide on average how other brands are pricing the same products you provide, and where they are ranked on the Google shopping ads auction.
 Monitoring average prices can help you understand at what prices other brands are successfully attracting customers, in comparison to you.